 Every day can be different if you want it to be.
 You don’t have to avoid the morning commute, but you can take it in a new direction or do it whenever you feel like.
 You can take your laptop to the beach, the library or a cafe.
 With remote work, the world is your oyster.
 Just be prepared to buy a lot of coffee, so you don’t outstay your welcome.

-Traveling the globe with a laptop is a real possibility.
+Traveling the globe with a laptop is a real possibility (read our tips on how to travel and work remotely).
 In fields such as journalism and software development, for example, you can work from anywhere and upload your work via the cloud.

 Internet speeds vary from place to place.
 When traveling, you’ll need to make sure you have a decent connection wherever you go.
 If you find yourself having difficulty, our how to speed up your internet connection guide may be of use.

 When using internet cafes or connecting to wireless services around the world, it pays to be vigilant about cybercrime.
 Keep a close eye on what you connect to and what you click.
 Signing up for a good VPN for travelers will help keep you safe, too.

 The death of the office hasn’t come yet, but it may be closer than you think.
 More and more of us are choosing to go our own way and work how, and where, we want.
 It has many advantages and there is plenty of software to make it easier and clear some of the hurdles remote workers face.